aatuh/recsys/docs/overview.md

 # Recsys Overview (Personas & Lifecycle)

 This guide explains Recsys from three vantage points—business stakeholders, integration engineers, and developers.
-Each section links to the deeper docs so you can jump directly into the material relevant to you.
+Each section links to deeper docs so you can jump directly into the material relevant to you. **Read the four-step “New here?” path in `README.md` first** (business overview → narrative → HTTP quickstart → API reference) and then use this overview as a persona map and lifecycle reference.

-> **Who should read this?** Everyone.
-Start here if you want to understand how the pieces fit together before diving into specific docs.
+> **Who should read this?** Everyone who completed the main onboarding path and now needs a persona-oriented map of the docs.
 When you see commands referencing `make` or `analysis/scripts`, they assume you cloned the repo; hosted API users can ignore those sections and stick to `docs/quickstart_http.md`.
 > Looking for a full script index?
 See `docs/analysis_scripts_reference.md`.

 ## Business / Product Stakeholders